+Approximation and runtimes.
 We first give instance-specific approximation factors for different values of K for offline (Fig. 2) and streaming (Fig. 3) algorithms.
 These approximations are computed using upper bounds on $f(\mathsf{OPT})$ which can be obtained using the analysis of GREEDY.
 GREEDY+MAX and SIEVE+MAX typically perform at least 20% better than their $^{1}/{2}$ worst-case guarantees.
-In fact, our results show that the output value can be improved by up to 50%, both by GREEDY+MAX upon GREEDY (Figure 4) and by SIEVE+MAX upon SIEVE (Figure 5).
+In the supplementary material we show that the value can be improved by up to 50%, both by GREEDY+MAX upon GREEDY and by Sieve+Max upon Sieve.

-Running time.
-We point out that the runtimes of Greedy+Max and GreedyOrMax algorithms are similar, being at most 20% greater than the runtime of Greedy, as shown in Figure 6.
-On the other hand, even though PartialEnum+Greedy does not outperform Greedy+Max, it is only feasible for d=1and the ego-Facebook dataset and uses on average almost 500 times as much runtime for K = 10 across ten iterations of each algorithm, as shown in Figure 6.
-The runtimes of Sieve+Max, SieveOrMax, and SIEVE are generally similar; however in the case of the com-dbpl dataset, the runtime of Sieve+Max grows with K. This can be explained by the fact that oracle calls on larger sets typically require more time, and augmented sets typically contain more elements than sets encountered during execution of Sieve.
-On the other hand, the runtime of BranchingMRT was substantially slower, and we did not include its runtime for scaling purposes, as for K=5, the runtime of BranchingMRT was already a factor 80K more than Sieve.
-Error bars for the standard deviations of the runtimes of the streaming algorithms are given in Figure 8.
+In the supplementary material we show that runtimes of GREEDY+MAX and GREEDYORMAX are similar and at most 20% greater than the runtime of GREEDY.
+On the other hand, even though PARTIALENUM+GREEDY does not outperform GREEDY+MAX, it is only feasible for d=1 and the ego-Facebook dataset and uses on average almost 500 times as much runtime for K=10 across ten iterations of each algorithm.

+For the streaming algorithms, Figure 4 shows that runtimes of Sieve+Max, SieveOrmax, and Sieve performs generally similar; however in the case of the com-dblp dataset, the runtime of Sieve+Max grows faster with K. This can be explained by the fact that oracle calls on larger sets typically require more time and augmenting sets typically contain more elements than sets encountered during execution of Sieve.
+On the other hand, the runtime of BranchingMrt was substantially slower, and we did not include its runtime for scaling purposes.
+E.g. for K=5, the runtime of BranchingMrt was already a factor 80K more than Sieve.

-Oracle calls.
-We also compare the number of oracle calls performed by the algorithms.
-Greedy+Max, GreedyOramax and Greedy require the same amount of oracle calls, since computing marginal gains and finding the best element for augmentation compute the objective on the same set.
+In the supplementary material, we also compare the number of oracle queries performed by the algorithms.
+Greedy+Max, GreedyOrmax and Greedy require the same amount of oracle calls, since computing marginal gains and finding the best element for augmentation can be done using the same queries.
 On the other hand, Partialenum+Greedy requires 544x more calls than Greedy for K=8.
 For the streaming algorithms, the number of oracle calls made by Sieve, Sieve+Max, and Sieve, never differed by more than a factor of two, while BranchingMRT requires a factor 125K more oracle calls than Sieve for K=8.
-We illustrate the number of oracle calls made by these algorithms in Figure 9.

-Fig. 2: Instance-specific approximations for different K. Greedy+Max performs substantially better than its worst-case 1 /2-approximation guarantee and typically beats even the $(1 - ^{1}/e) \approx 0.63$ bound.
+Fig. 2: Instance-specific approximations for different K. GREEDY+MAX performs substantially better than its worst-case $^{1}$ /2-approximation guarantee and typically beats even the $(1 - ^{1}/e) \approx 0.63$ bound.
 Despite much higher runtime, Partialenum+Greedy does not beat Greedy+Max even on the only dataset where its runtime is feasible (ego-Facebook).

 Fig. 3: Instance-specific approximations for different K. Sieve+Max performs substantially better than its worst-case $(1/2 - \epsilon)$ -approximation guarantee and robustly dominates all other approaches.
 It can improve by up to 40% upon Sieve.
-Despite much higher runtime, BranchingMRT does not beat Sieve+Max (some data points not shown for BranchingMRT as it did not terminate under a 200-second time limit).
+Despite much higher runtime, BranchingMRT does not beat Sieve+Max